Azure-Samples/nlp-sql-in-a-box/README.md

   - [OpenAI Service and Deployment](https://azure.microsoft.com/en-us/products/ai-services/openai-service)
   - [Speech Services](https://azure.microsoft.com/en-us/products/ai-services/ai-speech)
   - [SQL Server](https://azure.microsoft.com/en-us/products/azure-sql/database/)
+- Resources are deployed and used with security best practices in mind
+  - Speech and OpenAI services do not allow api keys access
+  - SQL Server requires Active Directory authentication
+  - Required RBAC roles are assigned to the user deploying the solution
+  - Application connects to all services using azure credential

 This solution was adapted from the [Revolutionizing SQL Queries with Azure Open AI and Semantic Kernel](https://techcommunity.microsoft.com/t5/analytics-on-azure-blog/revolutionizing-sql-queries-with-azure-open-ai-and-semantic/ba-p/3913513) blog post.